raysas/epidemic-data-analysis/README.md

 ![MongoDB: time series and barplot+line combinesd plots showing in the first row the daily cases and deaths worldwide, and in the second row the cumulative cases and deaths worldwide](./figures/mongodb/mongodb_worldwide_daily_stats.png)

+The time series plots above show the daily and cumulative cases and deaths worldwide over time.
+We can see that there are several waves of cases and deaths, with peaks occurring at different times, as it was at the start of the pandamic, the trend shows an increase glovally in cases and deaths, this is pronouced in the cumulative plost, where the derivative (slope) of the curve is itself increasing  with time.

 #### 3.5 Query 5: cases/death weekly analysis

 **about**: tracking weekly total cases and deaths worldwide, along with average 14-day incidence rate and correlation estimate between cases and deaths